- Our Cafes

 Grind 453g (1 lb.) of coffee at the coarsest setting available on your grinder.Step 2

 Insert rubber stopper into the bottom of the Filtron.
 Make sure it is sealed tightly.Step 3

 Pre-wet the felt filter and place it in the bottom of the brewing chamber.Step 4

 Pour all the ground coffee into the brewing chamber.
-Make sure the coffee is evenly dispersed.Step 5
+Make sure the coffee is evenly distributed.Step 5

 Add 2,000g of water.
 Focus on saturating and submerging all of the coffee grounds.
 Place plastic disk on top of the grounds to help further submerge the grounds and achieve even extraction.Step 6

 Put the top on the Filtron.
 Let sit for 12-24 hours.
 The amount of time will depend on how much body you want in your finished brew.
 The longer the brew, the more body.Step 7

 After 12-24 hours, pull the plug and let the coffee concentrate drain.Step 8